mdn/content/files/en-us/web/css/animation-direction/index.md

 > **Note:** When you specify multiple comma-separated values on an `animation-*` property, they are applied to the animations in the order in which the {{cssxref("animation-name")}}s appear.
 For situations where the number of animations and `animation-*` property values do not match, see [Setting multiple animation property values](/en-US/docs/Web/CSS/CSS_animations/Using_CSS_animations#setting_multiple_animation_property_values).

-> **Note:** When creating [CSS Scroll-driven Animations](/en-US/docs/Web/CSS/CSS_Scroll-driven_Animations), specifying an `animation-direction` works as expected, for example `reverse` causes the animation to run in reverse over the course of the timeline's progression.
+> **Note:** When creating [CSS scroll-driven animations](/en-US/docs/Web/CSS/CSS_scroll-driven_animations), specifying an `animation-direction` works as expected, for example `reverse` causes the animation to run in reverse over the course of the timeline's progression.
 A value of `alternate` (combined with an {{cssxref("animation-iteration-count")}}) causes the animation to run forwards and backwards as the timeline is progressed.

 ## Formal definition